adamwong246/testeranto/README.md

 Testeranto generates a "prompt" alongside test results.
 This prompt is passed to aider as input.

 ```
-// input src files which can be edited by aider
+// input src files that can be edited by Aider
 /add test/node.ts

 // test report files that inform aider but should not be edited